-The food safety program is focused on promoting and protecting the health of consumers who dine out at local restaurants.
-As a local government agency, we are responsible for conducting inspections, enforcing standards, and maintaining a strong enforcement program.
+The food safety program is focused on promoting and protecting the health of consumers who dine out at local food retail establishments.
+As the local regulatory authority on retail food operations, we conduct inspections, enforce rules & laws, and maintain a strong enforcement program.

 There are many ways to get a foodborne illness, but the most important aspect of food safety is the worker and active managerial control.
-As a food worker, the easiest way to prevent foodborne illness.
+As a food worker, educating yourself is the easiest way to prevent foodborne illness.
 All food workers who serve unpackaged food or beverages must have a valid Washington State Food Worker Card to work at any food establishment.
 To get a card, take the online food safety training course, pass the test, and pay a $10 fee.
 You can take an online food worker card class here.